• Buy From Us

 Top Trauma Bond Signs

-Here are some common signs that showcase trauma bond, which is normally overlooked.
+Here are some common signs that showcase trauma bonds, which are normally overlooked.

-Making excuses for your abuser remain one of the most dangerous signs of trauma bond.
+Making excuses for your abuser remains one of the most dangerous signs of a trauma bond.
 The victims tend to always make excuses for their abuser.
 They even go as far as admitting that it was their fault.
-If the victim is a female (which mostly are) they’ll keep on saying things like “I made him angry”, “he is under pressure from work” and things like that.
+If the victim is a female (which mostly is), they’ll keep on saying things like “I made him angry”, “he is under pressure from work”, and things like that.

 #2.
 Pleasing the abuser